Young People, Popular Culture and Education

-This seems an extraordinary statement, not because it is untrue but because the vast majority of people on education studies courses are likely to be prospective teachers, there because they want to be involved in young people's education.
-One might, therefore, have thought their needs would have taken precedence over the niceties of academic distinctions.
+This seems an extraordinary statement, not because it is of itself untrue but because the majority of people on education studies courses are likely to be prospective teachers who are there precisely because they want to be involved in the education of young people.
+One might, therefore, have thought that their needs would have taken precedence over the niceties of academic distinctions and debate.
 But it was not, and largely still is not, so.

-Chris Richards' aim in this book is to put that right, or at least to stake a claim that cultural studies has a vital and legitimate part to play.
+It is Richards's aim in this book to put this right, or at least to stake a claim that cultural studies has a vital and legitimate part to play in education studies.
 The case he makes is that education studies needs "to acknowledge and make space for the exploration of the cultural experience of children and young people, and particularly those children and young people that students taking education studies once were".

-Young People, Popular Culture and Education urges a move away from the dominance of history, psychology, sociology and philosophy and makes a very plausible case for the inclusion of influences from women's studies, psychoanalysis, autobiographical writing and cultural studies.
+Facetiousness aside, the framework within which Richards pitches his surely unassailable argument is itself highly academic.
+A lot of time is spent defining terms and reviewing previous literature, as well as quoting at length from his own writings on media studies in the 1980s and '90s.
+Young People, Popular Culture and Education is, then, an important contribution to academic debate in urging a move away from the dominance of history, psychology, sociology and philosophy and making a very plausible case for the inclusion of influences from women's studies, psychoanalysis, autobiographical writing and cultural studies.
 "Too much is neglected if only the relatively traditional disciplines are acknowledged," as Richards so nicely puts it.

-The chapters on Race and Representation, Children and Television, Young Adult Fiction and Popular Music pick up the pace, as well as offering some bizarre insights into the world of academia.
-My favourite featured the work of Hodge and Tripp (1986) who made the case that children should watch more television to increase their awareness of modality or the "reality-status" of a text and "thus learn to recognise and understand the implications of differing degrees of modality".
+Having established a theoretical rationale for the expansion in outlook of education studies, Richards turns his attention to specific topics that could prove rewarding.
+The chapters on Race and Representation, Children and Television, Young Adult Fiction and Popular Music pick up the pace as well as offering some possibly unintentionally bizarre insights into the world of academia.
+My favourite featured the work of Hodge and Tripp (1986), who made the case that children should watch more television, not less, in order to increase their awareness of modality or the "reality-status" of a text and "thus learn to recognise and understand the implications of differing degrees of modality".
 Quite.

-Although I am sure it will end up as a student text, it is difficult to escape the feeling that it has been written primarily for academics.
-It will hopefully make an impact and persuade course designers that there are richer sources of influence than the traditional academic areas.
+Although I am sure the book will also end up as a student text, it is difficult to escape the feeling that it has been written primarily for other academics.
+That being so, it will hopefully make an impact and persuade education studies course designers that there are richer sources of influence than the traditional hardcore academic areas of study.
 And for that, Richards deserves to be thanked by future generations of teacher trainees.

-Chris Richards is a research officer at the Centre for the Study of Children, Youth and Media at London University's Institute of Education.
-He was formerly reader in education at London Metropolitan University and has taught in London since the 1970s.
+Chris Richards is a research officer and ethnographer at the Centre for the Study of Children, Youth and Media, London Knowledge Lab, Institute of Education, University of London.
+He was formerly a reader in education at London Metropolitan University and has taught in London, at a variety of levels, since the 1970s.